dietotter/cpp-learning/conspect.md

         - As a result of string literals being stored in a fixed location in memory, they have static duration (they die at the end of the program).
 That means, the following is okay: `const char* getName() { return "Nik"; }`.
 In this code, `getName()` will return a pointer to C-style string "Nik".
 If the function was returning any other local variable by address, the variable would be destroyed at the end of *getName()* and we'd return a dangling pointer back to the caller.
 However, because string literals have static duration, the caller can still successfully access "Nik".
 - `int nArray[5]{ 9, 7, 5, 3, 1 }; char cArray[]{ "Hello!" }; const char *name{ "Nik" };`.
 If we `std::cout` each of them, nArray will decay to type `int*` and print out something like *0x7ffeeb5487d0*; cArray will decay to type `char*` and print out *Hello!*; name is already `char*` and prints out *Nik*.
 This is because std::cout prints the contents of non-char pointer, but if you pass `char*` or `const char*`, it will print the string.
 - The above point can be a problem when: `char c{ 'Q' }; std::cout << &c;`.
 Because &c has type char*, cout tries to print it as a string, so it will print Q, then some nonesence, until it runs into 0, which will be interpreted as a null-terminator (THOUGH I didn't experience such thing on my MacBook when compiling by gcc)

+# Dynamic memory allocation
+Three types of memory allocations:
+1. **Static** - happens for static and global variables.
+Memory for these types of vars is allocated once when the program is run and persists throughout the life of the program.
+2. **Automatic** - for function parameters and local variables.
+Memory for these types of vars is allocated when the relevant block is entered, and freed when the block is exited, as many times as necessary.

+*Static* and *automatic* allocation have two things in common:
+- The size of the var / array must be known at compile-time.
+- Memory alloc and deallocation happens automatically when the variable is instantiated / destroyed.

+3. **Dynamic** - running programs are responsible for requesting the memory from the OS when needed, and also for freeing it.

+- If we have to declare the size of everything at compile time, the best we can do is try to make a guess the maximum size of vars we'll need.
+But that's bad for such reasons:
+    1. It leads to wasted memory, which is not being used
+    2. It's hard to tell which bits of memory are actually used
+    3. Most normal variables (including fixed arrays) are allocated in the portion of memory called **stack**.
+The amount of stack memory is generally quite small - e.g., Visual Studio defaults the stack size to 1MB.
+If you exceed it - stack overflow.
+    4. It can lead to artificial limitations or array overflows.
+- The memory for dynamic allocation is allocated from a much larger pool of memory managed by the OS called the **heap**.
+On modern machines, heap can be gigabytes in size.
+- To allocate a single variable dynamically, we use the scalar (non-array) form of the **new** operator: `new int; // dynamically allocate an int (and discard the result)`.
+We're requesting an integer's worth of memory from the OS.
+The new operator creates the object using that memory, and then returns a pointer containing the *address* of the memory that has been allocated.
+- Most ofter, we'll assign the return value to out own pointer variable so we can access the allocated memory later: `int *ptr{ new int }; *ptr = 7;`
+- Init a dynamically allocated var: `int *ptr1{ new int(5) }; int *ptr2{ new int{ 6 } };`
+- To delete a single dynamically alloced var, use the scalar (non-array) form of the **delete** operator: `delete ptr; // return the memory pointer to by ptr to the OS, so it could give it to some other application`, then `prt = 0; // set ptr to be a null pointer (nullptr instead of 0 from C++11)`
+- There are no guarantees about what will happen to the contents of deallocated memory.
+In most cases, the memory returned to the OS will contain some values it had before it was returned, and the pointer will be left pointing to the now deallocated memory.
+Such pointer is called a **dangling pointer**.
+Indirection through such pointer (or deleting it) will result in undefined behaviour.
+- Deallocating memory may create multiple dangling pointers.
+Best practises regarding this:
+    1. Try to avoid having multiple pointers point at the same piece of dynamic memory.
+If it's not possible, be clear about which pointer "owns" the memory (and is responsible for deleting it) and which are just accessing it.
+    2. When you delete a pointer, if that pointer is not going out of scope immediately afterward, set the pointer to 0 (or nullptr since C++11)
+- Operator *new* can fail rarely, when the OS doesn't have any memory to grant the request with.
+By default, if *new* fails, a bad_alloc exception is thrown.
+If this exception isn't properly handled, the program will terminate with an unhandled exception error.
+- There's the alternate form of *new* that can be used to tell new to return a null pointer if memory can't be allocated instead.
+This is done by adding the constant *std::nothrow* between the new keyword and the allocation type: `int *value = new (std::nothrow) int;`.
+The best practise is then to check all memory requests to ensure they actually succeeded before using the allocated memory (`if (!value) {...}`)
+- As null pointer means that "no memory has been allocated to this pointer", we can conditionally allocate memory: `if (!ptr) { ptr = new int; }`
+- **Memory leak** occurs when the program loses the address of some bit of dynamically allocated memory before giving it back to the OS (we can't *delete* it).
+E.g.:
+    - The pointer to the dynamically allocated memory goes out of scope before that memory is deallocated.
+    - The pointer is assigned the new variable address before the previous one was deallocated

+## Dynamically allocating arrays
+- To allocate an array dynamically, we use the array from of the new and delete (also called *new[]* and *delete[]*)
+- The length of dynamically allocated arrays has to be a type that's convertible to `std::size_t`
+- Allocate the array: `std::size_t length{}; std::cin >> length; int *array{ new int[length]{} };`
+- When deleting memory allocated for arrays, don't forget to use `delete[]`.
+The array `new[]` keeps track of how much memory was allocated to a variable, so that array `delete[]` can delete the proper amount
+- Dynamic array functions identically to a decayed fixed array, with the exception that the programmer is responsible for memory deallocation
+- Prior to C++11, you couldn't initialize a dynamic array to a non-zero value easily (initializer lists only worked for fixed arrays)
+- The author or learncpp tells that it's better to not resize dynamically alloced array yourself, and instead use `std::vector` (? is it always true ?)